-Depending on where you live, you may be able to avoid having to winterize if your bury the lines below the freezing line in your area.
+Depending on where you live, you may be able to avoid having to winterize if you bury the lines below the freezing line in your area.
 The freezing line in Bend is over 2 feet, so there’s no way we were going to do all the digging 2 feet down!
 We already had enough digging on our hands.

 Step 4.
 Set your irrigation wire

 Refer back to your irrigation plan (check out Part 1 if you need help planning) to see where your timer will be.
-You will need to run sprinkler wire from the valve box to the timer.
+You will need to run the sprinkler wire from the valve box to the timer.

 If you can plan your digging right, you may be lucky to run the wire for your timer in some of the same trenches as the pipes.
 Be sure that you are placing the wire underneath the sprinkler tubing though, so you don’t ruin the wire.

-Pro Tip: Put the wire its own PVC pipe.
+Pro Tip: Put the wire in its own PVC pipe.
 This way it will be protected when you’re digging later.
-If anything does ever happen (like a broken wire), you will be able to pull new wire through the PVC to the timer.
+If anything does ever happen (like a broken wire), you will be able to pull a new wire through the PVC to the timer.